franciscogallom/shophender/README.md

 ### Authentication

-The site has an authentication implementation with email and password provided by Firebase Authentication.
+The site has an authentication implementation with email ✉️ and password 🔒 provided by Firebase Authentication.

+## Responsive Design

+The project has three dimensions.
+It was developed first for mobile 📱, then the tablet version 📟 is observed from 760 pixels, and after 1023 pixels the desktop version 💻.

 ## Available Scripts